-In this paper, we present a market based bycatch credits trading plan—the Industry Market Incentive Plan (MIP)—using individual (vessel-level) tradable encounter credits (ITEC), that addresses the incentive requirements of the ICA alternative.
-This approach provides robust vessel-level incentives to reduce Chinook salmon bycatch under all levels of pollock biomass and at any rate of Chinook salmon bycatch and can act cumulatively through consistent competition to further reduce overall fleet Chinook salmon encounter rates year after year.
+In this paper, we present a comprehensive bycatch credits allocation and trading plan—the Industry Comprehensive Incentive Plan (CIP)—using individual (vessel-level) tradable encounter credits (ITEC), that specifically addresses the incentive requirements of the ICA alternative.
+This approach provides robust vessel-level incentives to reduce Chinook salmon bycatch under all levels of pollock biomass and at any rate of Chinook salmon bycatch.
+Additionally, it acts cumulatively through time to provide incentive for continually reducing overall Chinook salmon encounter rates in successive years.
 The plan is flexible, and with experimental implementation and monitoring can be tuned to meet predetermined performance standards.
+It shares some elements with well-established pollution credits trading schemes by rewarding vessels with consistently low bycatch rates and penalizing those with chronic high bycatch rates; however, the plan is structured so that the avoidance incentive is greatest during low encounter periods and reflects the actual industry cost of bycatch as determined by the market price for ITEC.